winniewandia/alx-frontend/0x02-CSS_advanced/README.md

 17. Customizing the navbar
 18. Grid styling and custom variables
 19.  creates a new row after each instance of the class row
+20. Select all classes that start with col-